moritzbuck/moritzbuck.github.io/MultiOmics_2025/pages/tutorial_assembly.md

 Now about getting data out of here, go to the google docs and fill in the information of your MAGs to the appropriate sheet.

-[insert the closing lecture]
+**Great job, you got through the main part of the tutorial, go brag on etherpad** [insert the closing lecture]